 Most oils, including road fuels, are subject to excise duties.
 The system of duties is administered by HM Customs and Excise, and revenues are collected from manufacturers and importers of liable oil products.
-This means that none of the price paid by the motorist at the petrol pump goes directly to the state.
-Rather, it reflects the price charged by the manufacturer or importer to the distributor or retailer, which is passed on in turn to the consumer.

 Different types of oil products are subject to different rates of duty, with road fuels generally being taxed much more heavily than other oils.
 The majority of oils are liable on a per litre basis.

 The rates of road fuel duties are adjusted annually by the Chancellor of the Exchequer as part of the Budget, with changes coming into force that day under the terms of the Provisional Collection of Taxes Act 1968.

 It is a legal requirement to run road vehicles on duty-paid fuels.
 Failure to do so can result in a fine of up to £250 plus the evaded duty, along with the risk of forfeiture of the vehicle.
 Registered non-DVLA registered vehicles, which includes tractors and some other agricultural vehicles, are permitted to use rebated heavy fuel oils or gas oil, the latter known as “red diesel” because of the dye that is added to it in order to prevent it from being used in ineligible vehicles.

 The two main categories of road fuel – ultra-low sulphur petrol and ultra-low sulphur diesel – are charged duty at 57.95p per litre.

 When VAT is included, tax represents just over 60% of the final pump price for petrol and diesel.

 With the average petrol motorist said to spend an average of £1,042 on petrol each year, fuel duties amount to a tax charge of around £600 per year, per motorist.